-Multifactor Authentication
+Multi-Factor Authentication

-What Is Multifactor Authentication (MFA)?
+What Is Multi-Factor Authentication (MFA)?

-This whitepaper provides a comprehensive overview of multifactor authentication (MFA), a critical security practice that adds multiple layers of protection to user logins and access to sensitive IT infrastructure.
+This whitepaper provides a comprehensive overview of multi-factor authentication (MFA), a critical security practice that adds multiple layers of protection to user logins and access to sensitive IT infrastructure.

 Download PDF Contact Us to Get Started

-Multi-Factor Authentication whitepapers
+Multi-Factor Authentication whitepaper cover

-• Two-Factor Authentication (2FA): A security practice that requires the user to provide something they know (password) and something they have (physical device or code).
+• Two-factor authentication (2FA): a security practice that requires the user to provide something they know (password) and something they have (physical device or code).

 Download this helpful guide to: